 The Promise Scholars program emerged in 2014 from the Mitchell Institute’s desire to support these students and the John T. Gorman Foundation’s priority of helping vulnerable older youth make successful transitions to adulthood.

 “Students who come from these kinds of circumstances face many challenges to completing college,” said Foundation President & CEO Tony Cipollone.
-“We saw the great results the Mitchell Institute has in supporting its Scholars through graduation and worked together to fit their model to the specific needs of this population.”
+“We saw the great results the Mitchell Institute had achieved by supporting its Scholars through graduation and worked together with them to fit their model to the specific needs of this population.”

 Foundation support has allowed the Mitchell Institute to award an additional 10 scholarships to Promise Scholars each year.
 These students get all the benefits of being a Mitchell Scholar, along with special supports – including an outdoor retreat weekend with other Promise Scholars called MILE III, care packages in the fall, access to a special fund to assist with one-time expenses that might keep them from graduating, and an increased number of one-on-one contacts from staff.